MHM-lab/MHM-lab.github.io/_pages/join_us.md

 ## Postdoc positions
 All currently available postdoc positions are listed here.

 ### !!!
 We are currently in search of an outstanding PostDoc researcher with a strong technical background.
 If you're passionate about our research and eager to contribute, please don't hesitate to contact me at [email](mailto:dr.thomas.wolfers@gmail.com).
 This position offers flexibility and is available for a duration of 1 to 3 years (salary at E13 - 100%).
 You'll have the autonomy to drive your own research agenda.
 Values such as teamwork, and a strong work ethic are expected.
-You'll play a crucial role in the team, driving various collaborations gaining experience in leading projects.
+You'll play a crucial role, driving various collaborations gaining experience in leading innovative projects.

 ## PhD positions
 All currently available PhD positions are listed here.